-- 1. The City shall a conduct housing conditions survey.
+- (1) The City shall a conduct housing conditions survey.
 The survey will also identify housing units and/or neighborhoods where there may be concentrations of substandard housing to assist with prioritization of funding for rehabilitation of housing units.
 The City shall prioritize neighborhoods identified by the City's Building Official as having condition issues.
 Housing unit condition is to be assessed by an exterior survey of the quality and condition of the building and what improvements (if any) may be needed consistent with the requirements of Government Code Section 65583(a)(2).
-The City shall implement an assessment methodology that meets the requirements of the California Department of Housing and Community Development and/or HUD. - 2.
-The City shall develop an owner-occupied rehabilitation (OOR) program for income-qualified households, and apply for funding.
-If the City has available program income and OOR is an eligible use of program income per the grantor, the City will consider amendments to the program income reuse plan to include an OOR activity, and establish a suballocation of the program income for the OOR activity. - 3.
-The City shall provide free guidance and technical assistance through the Building Department to homeowners who wish to repair and improve the habitability and weatherization of existing housing.
-The availability of this service will be advertised as part of the City's proactive public outreach for housing to improve community awareness. - 4.
-The City shall support third-party and non-profit organizations, such as Great Northern Corporation, that offer zero- and low-cost rehabilitation or weatherization programs, including but not limited to, facilitating notification of owners of homes in need of rehabilitation or weatherization about programs that could help meet rehabilitation needs. - 5.
-The City will support and promote the activities of other governmental agencies and non-profits that promote homeowner maintenance and improvement of self-help skills.
-The City will advertise the availability of these programs and services using the City's website, mailers with utility bills, and display of printed materials in City offices and the City library. - 6.
-The City shall continue to perform proactive code enforcement to improve housing units that are substandard and have habitability issues in order to conserve the inventory of housing. - 7.
-The City shall continue to perform active enforcement against illegal short term rentals because they reduce available housing stock.
+The City shall implement an assessment methodology that meets the requirements of the California Department of Housing and Community Development and/or HUD. - (2) The City shall apply for appropriate funding that can be used for rehabilitation of owner owner-occupied units or units assured to be available to income qualified households.
+The City may partner with a qualified nonprofit to apply for funding and administer the program. develop an owner occupied rehabilitation (OOR) program for income qualified households, and apply for funding.
+If the City has available program income and OOR-rehabilitation is an eligible use of program income per the grantor, the City will consider amendments to the program income reuse plan to include an OOR-rehabilitation activity, and establish a suballocation of the program income for the OOR-rehabilitation activity.

+- (3) The City shall provide free guidance and technical assistance through the Building Department to homeowners who wish to repair and improve the habitability and weatherization of existing housing.
+The availability of this service will be advertised as part of the City's proactive public outreach for housing to improve community awareness. - (4) The City shall support third-party and non-profit organizations, such as Great Northern Corporation, that offer zero- and low-cost rehabilitation or weatherization programs, including but not limited to, facilitating notification of owners of homes in need of rehabilitation or weatherization about programs that could help meet rehabilitation needs. - (5) The City will support and promote the activities of other governmental agencies and non-profits that promote homeowner maintenance and improvement of self-help skills.
+The City will advertise the availability of these programs and services using the City's website, mailers with utility bills, and display of printed materials in City offices and the City library. - (6) The City shall continue to perform proactive code enforcement to improve housing units that are substandard and have habitability issues in order to conserve the inventory of housing. - (7) The City shall continue to perform active enforcement against illegal short term rentals because they reduce available housing stock.

-Administration: City Manager, and Planning and Building Departments Funding: General Fund Timing:
+Administration: City Manager, and Planning and Building Departments, and City Council

-- 1. The housing conditions survey shall be completed no later than December 31, 2028. - 2.
-No less than annually the City will review state funding calendars to identify programs that allow OOR as an eligible activity.
-As state and federal funding becomes available, the City will apply for funding for an owner-occupied program. - 3.
-No less than annually - 4.
-The City shall contact third-party and non-profit organizations no less than annually about availability of zero- and low-cost rehabilitation or weatherization programs. - 5.
-The City shall contact agencies and non-profit organizations no less than annually about planned activities, and coordinate participation. - 6. & 7.
+- (1) The housing conditions survey shall be completed no later than December 31, 2028. - (2) No less than annually the City will review state funding calendars to identify programs that allow OOR rehabilitation as an eligible activity.
+As state and federal funding becomes available, the City will apply for funding for an owner occupied program. - (3) No less than annually - (4) The City shall contact third-party and non-profit organizations no less than annually about availability of zero- and low-cost rehabilitation or weatherization programs. - (5) The City shall contact agencies and non-profit organizations no less than annually about planned activities, and coordinate participation. - (6) & (7).
 Transactionally during the planning period, and as substandard housing conditions are verified by the Building Department.